-JCDH: jdhotopp@som.umaryland.edu
+JCDH: jdhotopp@som.umaryland.edu (ORCID: 0000-0003-3862-986X)

 Abstract

 Background: Gastric cancer is responsible for the second highest incidence of cancer-related deaths and is the fourth most common type of cancer.
 One of the main etiological factors contributing to gastric cancer is the presence of Helicobacter pylori in the stomach.
 H. pylori is the only bacteria considered to be a carcinogen, due to its ability to promote carcinogenesis in gastric tissue.
 We sought to further investigate differentially expressed genes by co-culturing H. pylori with gastric epithelial cells as well as assessing the transcriptome of gastric samples that are colonized with H. pylori.

-Methods: N87 gastric epithelial cells were cultured with H. pylori 26695 and H. pylori 26695 cagE-.
+Methods: N87 gastric epithelial cells were cultured with WT H. pylori 26695 or cag- H. pylori 26695.
 RNA was extracted and sequenced from (a) the co-cultures, (b) N87 cells alone, and (c) both of the H. pylori strains in tissue culture media at 2, 4, and 24 h.
 Further RNA samples were extracted from a tumor-adjacent pair, an additional tumor sample, and one intestinal metaplasia sample.

-Results: Genes on the cag pathogenicity island and genes with functions related to translational processes and ribosomal cell component were shown to have increased transcriptional levels in the wild-type strain of H. pylori compared to the knock out strain.
-Similarly to previous results, genes involved in the inflammasome, TREM1, and Th1 pathways were activated at 24 h when cultured with the wild-type strain compared to the knockout.
-These same pathways were also activated in gastric tumor samples when compared to an adjacent or intestinal metaplasia sample.
+Results: Very few transcriptomic differences were observed between the WT and cag- H. pylori strains across the time course.
+Similarly, few differences were observed in the transcriptome response of the N87 gastric epithelial cells infected with the WT and cag- H. pylori strains.
+At 24 h, we find that the N87 cells upregulate pro-inflammatory pathways in response of H. pylori infection, which was also observed in one of the gastric tumor samples analyzed.

 Conclusions: This study is the first in-depth transcriptomics analysis of H. pylori and human cells in co-culture.
 H. pylori strains in co-culture with and without the pathogenicity island elicited similar responses from the gastric cells and had similar transcriptomes despite strain differences.
 Overall, this work highlights the benefit of using a dual-species transcriptomics approach on samples in co-culture and how this experimental approach translates to gastric tissue samples.